 Add Maven Plugin to POM.XML

-For us to be able to run Spring Boot application as a single executable Java jar file we first need to update the pom.xml file of our project and add to it a maven plugin.
+To run the Spring Boot application as a single executable Java jar file, we first need to update the pom.xml file of our project and add a maven plugin.

 Open the pom.xml file and add the following XML snippet below the list of project dependencies.